seanrioux/user-story-examples/index.md

 An `objective` is the intent of the interaction i.e., the _why_.
 An objective is also _action oriented_ however, it describes action towards internal goals, rather than external interaction.

-In this regard our objective `action` should use _goal oriented_ verbs, e.g., explore, continue, achieve, complete.
+In this regard our objective `action` should use _goal oriented_ verbs, e.g.,:

+- Explore
+- Continue
+- Achieve
+- Complete

 Our `intent` of the story, similarly, should be _goal oriented_ and help the story to express the internal motivation of our actor i.e., the object of their desire e.g.: